Large Language Models for Information Retrieval: A Survey: Reranker

 \subsubsection{Pairwise Methods}

 In pairwise methods, LLMs are given a prompt that consists of a query and a document pair (see Figure~\ref{fig:reranking} (c)).
 Then, they are instructed to generate the identifier of the document with higher relevance.
 To rerank all candidate documents, aggregation methods like AllPairs are used~\cite{qin-etal-2024-large}.
 AllPairs first generates all possible document pairs, yields discrete judgments for each pair (\eg, Document 1 or Document 2), and aggregates a final relevance score for each document.
 Efficient sorting algorithms, such as heap sort and bubble sort, are employed to speed up the ranking process.
 These sorting algorithms utilize efficient data structures to compare document pairs selectively and elevate the most relevant documents to the top of the ranking list, which is particularly useful in top-$k$ ranking.
 Experimental results show the state-of-the-art performance on the standard benchmarks using moderate-size LLMs (\eg, Flan-UL2 with 20B parameters), which are much smaller than those typically employed in listwise methods (\eg, GPT3.5).
-Building on the pairwise prompting approach, ~\citet{PRP-Graph} introduce an innovative scoring unit that leverages the generation probability of judgments instead of discrete judgments, and further design a graph-based aggregation approach to obtain a final relevance score for each document.
-Besides, the pairwise comparison can also be utilized as a post-processing step to adjust the relevance scores generated by the pointwise LLM reranker~\cite{Post-Processing}.
+Building on the pairwise prompting approach, several ranking method variants have been proposed. ~\citet{PRP-Graph} introduce an innovative scoring unit that leverages the generation probability of judgments instead of discrete judgments, and further design a graph-based aggregation approach to obtain a final relevance score for each document. ~\citet{SinhababuPGSM24} and propose to utilize few-shot in-context demonstrations to improve the performance of pairwise ranking. ~\citet{Post-Processing} utilize the pairwise comparison as a post-processing step to adjust the relevance scores generated by the pointwise LLM reranker.

 Although effective, pairwise methods still suffer from high time complexity.
 To alleviate the efficiency problem, a setwise approach~\cite{setwise} has been proposed to compare a set of documents at a time and select the most relevant one from them.
 This approach allows the sorting algorithms (such as heap sort) to compare more than two documents at each step, thereby reducing the total number of comparisons and speeding up the sorting process.